 Visiting a colonial town should be part of your essential Brazil activities without a doubt.

 We still have many cities where the architectural style from colonial times is preserved, having the Baroque and Rococo as main styles.

 In those towns, houses and churches are mostly white or pastel with colorful details around the doors and windows.
 The cobblestone streets add more charm to these places.

 The final touch is the orange roofs that together with all details leave no doubts Brazil was once Portugal’s colony.

-Tip from a local: The prettiest colonial towns are Ouro Preto, Salvador, Olinda, Paraty, São Luís, Belém, Mariana, and Diamantina.
+Tip from a local: The prettiest colonial towns and cities are Ouro Preto, Salvador, Olinda, Paraty, São Luís, Belém, Mariana, and Diamantina.

 Wear a teeny tiny bikini